epam/edp-codebase-operator/docs/api.md

-CodebaseBranchStatus defines the observed state of CodebaseBranch
+CodebaseBranchStatus defines the observed state of CodebaseBranch.

 <table>
     <thead>